Jaeyeonnn/Jaeyeonnn/README.md

 ### Hi there 👋

-- 🔭 I’m studying my master's degree in Statistics at University of California, Berkeley.
+- 🌱 I’m a Statistics Master's student at University of California, Berkeley.
-- 🌱 I’m currently seeking a full-time/internship role in Data Science/Engineering.
+- 🔭 Currently seeking a full-time/internship role in Data Science/Engineering.

 <!--
 **Jaeyeonnn/Jaeyeonnn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.